rimelek/learn-docker/pages/advanced/volume-locations.rst

           target: /usr/local/apache2/htdocs

 The "volumes" section should have been "storage" or "mounts" to be more clear.
-In fact, the "docker run" command supports :code:`--mount` option in addition to :code:`-v` and `--volume`, and only :code:`--mount` supports the type parameter to directly choose between volume and bind mount.
+In fact, the "docker run" command supports the :code:`--mount` option in addition to :code:`-v` and :code:`--volume`, and only :code:`--mount` supports the type parameter to directly choose between volume and bind mount.

 Then what do we call volume?
 Let's start with answering another question.